 Volunteer Spotlight: Dr. Omega Silva

-Recently, Dr. Silva has provided written and spoken testimony to lawmakers, recorded public service announcements for Compassion & Choices to educate D.C. residents about end-of-life options, and participated in the National Academy of Sciences workshops on medical aid in dying.
-But she has filled her life pursuing numerous interests.
+Dr. Silva provided written and verbal testimony to lawmakers, recorded public service announcements for Compassion & Choices to educate D.C. residents about end-of-life care options, and participated in the National Academy of Sciences’ workshops on medical aid in dying.
+But she also had numerous other interests.
 Once an aspiring fashion designer, she made all her own clothes from the time she was in junior high until she was a second-year resident.
-And she and her husband, both fond of trains, belong to the National Railway Historical Society and ride the rails across the United States and Canada.
+And she and her husband, both fond of trains, belong to the National Railway Historical Society and rode the rails across the United States and Canada.
 “I’ve done a lot that has nothing to do with medicine!”